 For instance, the beautiful ceiling in the great hall gave way to a second story for sleeping places.
 When the Scottish Heritage foundation got the castle, they restored it to its original beauty.

+When the Scotland tour ended, we took a train to London, where we toured for a few days.
 The main London adventures were a visit to the British Museum, to the National Portrait Gallery and a concert.
 In the British Museum, I saw, among other things, the Elgin Marbles, which began life in Athens, and were brought to London by Lord Elgin.
 They were wonderful!!
 Having been to Athens, I could picture them in their rightful place.

 Final Comments: